 The Career Services, located in LifeMap Commons, provides a wide range of career services to all currently enrolled students and alumni and provides a valuable link in the partnership between the College and the business community.
 Working closely with the academic programs, professional staff members assist students in job placement and the process of career development.
 Career information, current job listings, internships, and career/job search resources, including DISCOVER computer-based career and educational planning software and WinWay resume software are available in the LifeMap Commons, room E235.

-Resume Critique Walk-In Hours
+Resume Critique Walk-In Hours and Workshop

 Career and Life Planning